aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to PPTX or Online App" h2="Export DOTM to PPTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting DOTM to PPTX is a common requirement for many businesses.
+DOTM is a Microsoft Word template file that is used to create documents with a consistent look and feel.
+It is a great way to ensure that all documents created from the template have the same formatting and layout.
+However, DOTM files are not compatible with PowerPoint, so they must be converted to PPTX in order to be used in PowerPoint presentations.

+<h2>How Aspose.Total Helps for DOTM to PPTX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTM to PPTX conversion while using two of it's APIs.
-Load your DOTM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOTM to PPTX.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOTM file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation in PPTX format.
+This process is quick and easy, and it ensures that the formatting and layout of the original DOTM file is preserved in the PPTX file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}